Work Zone Delays to the Traveling Public -4e

 Write Up:

 Motorists want to travel through work zones with as little inconvenience as possible.
-MoDOT minimizes travel impacts by shifting work times to impact fewer travelers, using technology in work zones to provide valuable information to customers and using innovative traffic control devices to promote efficient traffic flow.
+MoDOT tries to minimize travel impacts by shifting work times and using technology in work zones that provides valuable information to customers and by using innovative traffic control devices to promote efficient traffic flow.
 To measure the effectiveness of these strategies, MoDOT monitors the performance of work zones with the greatest potential to impact traffic each quarter.
 The goal is to minimize the number of times a work zone creates a traffic delay of 10 minutes or more.

-This quarter, bridge construction on I-44, intersection work on MO 60/MO 125 and bridge work on I-55 in SL were the largest contributing projects, causing 46 hours, 33 hours and 42 hours of congestion, respectively.
-These projects have contributed a total of 121 hours, or 61%, of the 200 hours of congestion this quarter.
-For the year, bridge improvement projects continue to be the largest contributor of delays at 79%.
+This quarter, pavement addition on I-70 in Northeast (Warren), and bridge work on I-55 in St. Louis were the largest contributing projects, causing 26 hours and 17 hours of congestion, respectively.
+These projects have contributed a total of 43 hours of the 193 hours (22%) of congestion this quarter.
+Pavement reconstruction/widening along I-70 has contributed to 116 hours of congestion.
+For the year, bridge improvement projects continue to be the largest contributor of delays at 186 (47%) hours of congestion.

 Purpose of the Measure: